ExtremeElectronics/Pico-SD--IDE-interface--for-Rc2014/README.md

 The SD images are directly compatable with the RC2040 https://github.com/ExtremeElectronics/RC2040 an RC2040.ini will work in both an RC2040 and an RC2014.
 The RC2014.ini will only work in an RC2014 as it only has a subset of the settings needed.
 The RC2040 will of course require the ROM binarys too and these will be ignored by the RC2014.

 ## ROMWBW
-See ROMWBW SD directory for an image to work with ROMWBW
+See ROMWBW usage directory for an image to work with ROMWBW

 ## Copying from an existing CF card.